 Equal Opportunity and Diversity Committee

-PA Attorney Demographics: In 2018, the Supreme Court of Pennsylvania (“Court”) adopted the Committee’s suggestion to add a voluntary demographic check-off box to the annual attorney registration form, thereby establishing a baseline and a resource for diversity efforts throughout the Commonwealth.
-Since then, each year, the Committee receives the demographic data collected by the PA Disciplinary Board (“PDB”) and produces a one-page graphic summary of the data (posted at right).
-The Committee then distributes the summary, along with the full PDB Report, to bar associations, President Judges, and advocacy organizations throughout the Commonwealth.
+The Committee recommended that the Supreme Court of Pennsylvania include a voluntary demographic check-off box on the registration form issued annually to attorneys licensed in Pennsylvania.
+By collecting demographic data, attorneys, judges, legal educators, and other system employers and personnel can establish a baseline from which they can benchmark their progress in increasing diversity in their educational institutions, companies, law firms, and appointments.
+In 2018, the Supreme Court’s Disciplinary Board (the “Board”) adopted this recommendation, thereby establishing a resource for diversity efforts throughout the Commonwealth.
+Each year, the Committee receives the demographic data collected by the Board and produces a graphic summary of the data.
+The Committee distributes the summary, along with the full Board Report, to bar associations, President Judges, and advocacy organizations throughout the Commonwealth.

 Members